 TM31, chopping board for vegetables, chopping board for raw meat, a Spanish style appetite.

-- Place the onion in the Thermomix bowl: 5 seconds, speed 5.
+- Place the onion and garlic in the Thermomix bowl: 5 seconds, speed 5 (or 7 seconds, speed 5 if you like it chopped smaller).

 - (Optional and depends on how hungry you are) Preheat the grill or oven, make sure the pasta is very much al dente, mix it well with the sauce, spread it on an oven dish, grate lots of cheese on top, dot it with some butter and into the grill or oven it goes until it's all goldeny on top (I don't always have the time or the will for this last step and it is just as gorgeous without it).